maxgfr/package-checker.sh/docs/ci.md

   vulnerability-check:
     uses: maxgfr/package-checker.sh/.github/workflows/reusable-check.yml@main
     with:
-      use-ghsa: true
       fail-on-vulnerabilities: true
 ```

-This example uses the built-in GHSA feed from the `data/` folder.
+**Note:** The GHSA feed is used by default, so you don't need to specify `use-ghsa: true` unless you want to be explicit.
 You can also:

-- Use `use-osv: true` for the OSV feed
+- Use `use-osv: true` to add the OSV feed (in addition to GHSA)
-- Use both feeds with `use-ghsa: true` and `use-osv: true`
+- Use both feeds explicitly with `use-ghsa: true` and `use-osv: true`
 - Provide your own custom vulnerability source URL with `source:`

 #### Workflow Inputs